-Build a Mixture-of-Experts (MoE) LLM from Scratch (Part-2)
+Build a Mixture-of-Experts (MoE) Transformer from Scratch

 Learn to build the Mixture-of-Experts (MoE) Transformer, the core architecture that powers LLMs like gpt-oss, Grok, and Mixtral, from scratch in PyTorch.

-The Mixture-of-Experts (MoE) architecture is used by many modern-day LLMs like Grok-1, DeepSeekMoE, gpt-oss, and Mixtral (and many other proprietary LLMs whose architectural details aren’t publicly available).
+The Mixture of Experts (MoE) architecture is used by many modern-day LLMs like Grok-1, DeepSeekMoE, gpt-oss, and Mixtral (and many other proprietary LLMs whose architectural details aren’t publicly available).

 In the previous lesson on ‘Into AI’, we learned how to implement the Mixture-of-Experts (MoE) layer from scratch.